 Once Inbound Refineries and Content Server are installed and deployed, additional configuration steps are needed before the Content Server sends jobs to the IBR for conversion.
-This is a brief outline; consult the documentation for more details.
+This is a brief outline; For more information, see Oracle Fusion Middleware System Administrator's Guide for Oracle Content Server.